 Students are responsible for maintaining a clean cafeteria at all times.
 Students are required to clear their tables and properly dispose of all trash.
-Cooperation is required in order to maintain a clean and inviting dining hall.
+Cooperation is required to maintain a clean and inviting dining hall.
+Positive behavior in the cafeteria is reinforced and rewarded through our Indian Pride Program.